ogr09/phantomjs_doc_ja/API-Reference.md

 <a name="module-api" />
 # Module API #
 The Module API is modeled after [CommonJS Modules](http://wiki.commonjs.org/wiki/Modules/1.1.1) is available.
-Up through PhantomJS 1.6, the only supported modules were those built in to PhantomJS:
+Up through PhantomJS 1.6, the only supported modules that were built in:
  * [webpage](#webpage-module)
  * [system](#system-module)
  * [fs](#filesystem-module)